Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 1. On your desktop, create a folder called `techtonica-projects`.
 Inside that, create a folder called `recipe-page`.
 Move your `recipe-page.html` file into `techtonica-projects/recipe-page`.
 If you no longer have `recipe-page.html`, make it again with the Challenge directions from [Phase 1](./phase-1-html-prompt.md).
 2. Use  TextEdit or WordPad to make a new file called `styles.css`.
 Make sure it is in the `techtonica-projects/recipe-page` directory right next to `recipe-page.html`.
+3. Now that it's in `techtonica-projects/recipe-page`, it's obvious what your html file is for.
+Rename `recipe-page.html` to `index.html`.

 #### Part 2 - Link to your CSS file from within your HTML `<head>` tags